stephenslab/mixsqp/README.md

 repository useful for your work, please cite:

 > Youngseok Kim, Peter Carbonetto, Matthew Stephens and Mihai
-> Anitescu. *A fast algorithm for maximum likelihood estimation of
+> Anitescu.
+[A fast algorithm for maximum likelihood estimation of
-> mixture proportions using sequential quadratic programming.*
+> mixture proportions using sequential quadratic programming.][jcgs-paper]
-> [arXiv:1806.01412][arxiv-paper].
+> To appear in the *Journal of Computational and Graphical Statistics.*

 ## License

-Copyright (c) 2017-2019, Youngseok Kim, Peter Carbonetto, Matthew Stephens and Mihai Anitescu.
+Copyright (c) 2017-2020, Youngseok Kim, Peter Carbonetto, Matthew Stephens and Mihai Anitescu.

 All source code and software in this repository are made available